genomics-sheffield/genomics-sheffield.github.io/pages/services/spatial/index.md

 </table>
 </div>

-The following 10X technologies are available to researchers at The University of Sheffield.
+The following spatial technologies are available to researchers at The University of Sheffield.
+[Talk to us](/contact) and we will advise on which will best suit your experiment.

 <div class="table">
 <table>